4 Steps To Practicing Forgiveness

 The Conquer Series was specifically designed to prepare you to win the battle for sexual purity.

-This powerful cinematic DVD series includes biblical principles and daily practices to help men overcome the temptation to consume porn.
+This powerful cinematic study includes biblical principles and daily practices to help men overcome the temptation to consume porn.
 The host, Dr. Ted Roberts, former Marine Fighter Pilot and pastor, hosts the series, which includes battle reenactments to help men understand what they are facing.

-You can join the 450,000 men in 65 countries who have learned to move beyond “not watching porn” to start living a transformed life.
+You can join the 1,000,000 men in 70 countries who have learned to move beyond ‘not watching porn’ to start living a transformed life.